 For the differences between regular stylesheets, table stylesheets, and local properties—and when you should use one over the other—see Regular Stylesheets, Table Stylesheets, or Local Formatting?

-You can create and use both mediums and media queries in Flare.
+You can create and use both mediums and media queries in a stylesheet.
+These features can be an efficient alternative to using multiple stylesheets in your project.
 The two concepts are very similar; in fact, you will see them side by side in different places in Flare's user interface.
 However, mediums and media queries are not the same.
-So what is the difference between a medium and a media query?

 - Medium A medium is an alternative group of settings in a stylesheet and can be very useful when you are generating multiple kinds of outputs.